 Non-Formulary Drugs: Medications not listed in the formulary are considered to be non-formulary and are subject to prior authorization.
 Some medications listed may have additional requirements or limitations of coverage.
 These requirements and limits may include prior authorization, quantity limits, age limits, or step therapy.

 Generic Drugs: Additionally, if a medication is available as a generic formulation, this will be PCHP's preferred agent, unless otherwise noted.
 If a brand name medication is requested when a generic exists, a prior authorization request will need to be submitted.

 Drug Coverage: For questions about coverage of a certain product, please contact us at 1-888-672-2277.

 Mail Order: You can assist your member in completing the MOD prescription form if you are prescribing a maintenance medication.
 Mail order is optional.

 72-Hour Emergency Fill: Federal and Texas law require pharmacies to dispense a 72-hour emergency supply of a prescribed drug when the medication is needed without delay and the prescriber is not available to complete the prior authorization.
 Applies to non-preferred drugs on the Preferred Drug List and any drug that is affected by a clinical PA needing prescriber’s prior approval.
 The pharmacy will submit an emergency 72-hour prescription when warranted; this procedure will not be used for routine and continuous overrides

-For further details on the 72-hour emergency supply requests, visit the Texas HHS VDP website.
+For further details on the 72-hour emergency supply requests, visit the Texas HHSC VDP website.